myoActivation®: A Powerful Approach to Pain, Scars & Movement

 myoActivation is not acupuncture or dry needling

 Although it may look similar to acupuncture or dry needling at first glance, it is not.
-What sets it apart are several key differences:
+Acupuncture works through specific points and meridians, and dry needling often involves inserting a needle deep into the muscle and leaving it in place.

 So many people live with tension or pain